maim-lain/mythicmanor/mod.md

 - The requirements for doing Natasha's first scene was buggy, so now you no longer have to view the other stalls multiple times to watch the scene.
 - Removed the dumb RNG from earning money.
 You now always earn either $45, $55, or $75 depending on your job experience.
 - The pool no longer needs to be empty when you do the third repair event.
-- When you click "Skip Time Forward" the game will no longer ask if you're sure you want to skip.
-Needing to click "Yes" every single time you use it also got very annoying very fast.
-You can just rollback if you accidentally click it.
 - When you click on your bed to go to sleep the game will no longer ask if you're sure you want to sleep.
-Needing to click "Yes" every single time was, you guessed it, annoying.
+Needing to click "Yes" every single time got annoying.
 You can just rollback if you accidentally click it.
 - The 2B wallpaper on the computer was honestly so bad that I just had to change it.
 Making 2B look ugly should be a sin.
 [Comparison](https://i.lensdump.com/i/8yl1ba.gif)
 - If you know of any more small or easy changes/fixes for Mythic Manor, feel free to let me know.
 Just message @ me in [the thread.](https://f95zone.com/threads/mythic-manor-v0-5-1-jikei.9201/)